shivangiii18/admin-dashboard/README.md

-A simple Admin Dashboard built using HTML, CSS and JavaScript.
+Admin Dashboard

-This project was created to practice basic frontend development concepts such as DOM manipulation, event handling, searching, filtering and page navigation.
+A responsive Admin Dashboard built using HTML, CSS, and JavaScript.
+This project was developed to practice core frontend development concepts, including responsive layouts, DOM manipulation, event handling, searching, filtering, and creating an intuitive user interface.

 Features
-1.Admin Login Page
+🔐 Admin Login Page
-2.Dashboard with summary cards
+📊 Dashboard with summary cards
+🔍 Search users in real time
-3.Search users by typing in the search box
+🌍 Filter users by city
-4.Filter users city-wise
-5.View user details in a popup modal
+👤 View user details in a popup modal
-6.Responsive and clean UI
+📱 Fully responsive design
+🎨 Clean and modern user interface
+⚡ Interactive user experience using JavaScript